 As part of previous STIP planning findings, greater collaboration and participation with PennDOT and FHWA was recommended for the development of UPWPs.
-In response to this directive, beginning in November 2023, HATS staff gathered input for the initial draft of the work program from FHWA, FTA, PennDOT Central Office staff, PennDOT District 8-0, PennDOT Bureaus of Public Transportation and Rail Freight, Capital Area Transit/rabbittransit (SRTA), tribal consultation and the HATS Technical and Coordinating Committees regarding the specifics of upcoming work program activity.
+In response to this directive, beginning in August 2024, HATS staff gathered input for the initial draft of the work program from FHWA, FTA, PennDOT Central Office staff, PennDOT District 8-0, PennDOT Bureaus of Public Transportation and Rail Freight, Capital Area Transit/rabbittransit (SRTA), and the HATS Technical and Coordinating Committees regarding the specifics of upcoming work program activity.
 These stakeholders were encouraged to review the program provided and suggest any additional regional planning initiatives that may address emerging and/or localized issues.
-From this input, comments were incorporated and a preliminary draft was provided in December to the HATS Technical and Coordinating Committees for their feedback and ultimate authorization to provide the final draft UPWP to FHWA for review and comment.
-Comments from the FHWA review were then integrated into a final UPWP provided for HATS adoption on February 23, 2024.
+From this input, comments were incorporated and a draft was provided to FHWA/FTA in October for its official review, comments then incorporated into a final draft distributed to the HATS Committees, anticipating a December adoption.